Justice for Khojaly

 In the weeks following the massacre, Western media unveiled to the world the chilling details of the night, where 613 civilians, including women and children, were exterminated by the invading Armenian Armed Forces, aided by the Russian 366th Motor Rifle Regiment.

-The Human Rights Watch refers to the 1992 Khojaly Massacre as the largest massacre in the Nagorno Karabakh conflict.
+The Human Rights Watch refers to the 1992 Khojaly Massacre as the largest massacre in the Nagorno-Karabakh conflict.

 Ultimately, Armenian forces ended up ethnically cleansing almost 700,000 Azerbaijanis out of their homes in Karabakh and occupying the region, despite the 4 UN Security Council resolutions demanding their “immediate withdrawal out of the occupied territories of Azerbaijan."